 Notification of Admission

-- Notification of full Admissions is approximately two months after application deadline.
+- Notification of full Admissions is approximately 6-8 weeks after application deadline.

 Interested in learning more about the BSN program?